An easy walking tour exploring Japan’s Seto Inland Sea, a vibrant region of art, architecture and gourmet dining.

-An 11-day, 10-night tour starting in Himeji and finishing in Hiroshima.
+A 7-day, 6-night tour starting in Takamatsu and finishing in Fukuyama.
 Accommodation is mostly in hotels.
 The maximum group size for this tour is 12 persons.
 We have no minimum size.
 If we accept a booking we guarantee to run the tour.

 Glistening golden sunrises and slowly subsiding, blood-orange sunsets bookend many sunny days of primary-coloured, far-reaching vistas; while days of mist create shallower perspectives of beautiful, subtly changing gradations of light and shadow.
 It is a sea of vast and quiet stillness that is broken only by the cry of a sea bird or the rhythmic thudding and lapping wake of the occasional passing boat.
 On its shimmering steely-blue waters, fishing boats cluster in gently bobbing shoals, ferries ply to and fro with purposeful regularity, and laden coastal freighters slowly make passage to distant ports.
 Villages of closely clustered clapboard houses, which seem to have been largely bypassed by modern Japan, lie on the shores of larger islands.
 Here and there simple, elegant Shinto shrines stand on promontories overlooking the sea protecting fishermen and sailors.
 The hushed solitude of the Inland Sea and its islands are in great contrast to the elegant and fascinating cities, including Takamatsu, Hiroshima and Onomichi, that cluster on the sea’s coastal periphery.

-The Inland Sea, through which religion, culture and artifacts arrived via China and Korea from across Asia and India, was key to Japan’s early history.
-Here, in the twelfth century, the legendary Taira and Minamoto Clans fought many of their battles for supremacy, and the infamous suigun pirates, who terrorized the coastal communities of Korea and China, later secreted themselves.
+The Inland Sea, through which religion, culture and artefacts arrived via China and Korea from across Asia and India, was key to Japan’s early history.
+Here, in the 12th Century, the legendary Taira and Minamoto Clans fought many of their battles for supremacy, and the infamous suigun pirates, who terrorised the coastal communities of Korea and China, later secreted themselves.
 In the Edo Period (1603–1868), the sea flourished as part of the highly organised Kitamae-bune shipping route that circuited west Japan as far north as Hokkaido.
 Daimyo regional barons, Korean delegations and the Dutch traders in Nagasaki also made their way via the Inland Sea to Edo, the feudal citadel that became Tokyo, to pay their allegiance and respects to the all-powerful shogun.

 Our journey takes us slowly west on a journey that crosses back and forth over the Inland Sea.
-From Himeji we ride a local train across the Inland Sea on the impressive Seto Ohashi bridge to the elegant city of Takamatsu, before we hop from island to island by regular ferries and sea taxis, visiting little-known island communities and better-known Onomichi and Tomonoura, one a once-wealthy sea merchant town and the other a traditional fishing port.
-Further travel brings us to the Shimanami Kaido, a road on a series of bridges that leapfrog islands from Honshu to Shikoku, and eventually to Dogo Onsen hot spring town.
-Finally, we re-cross the sea to Hiroshima and Miyajima.
-En route, we visit many sites of art and architectural interest that have given impetus to the region’s revival, including Naoshima, Inujima, Teshima and Omishima.
+We meet in the elegant city of Takamatsu, before hopping from island to island by regular ferries and sea taxis, visiting many sites of art and architectural interest that have given impetus to the region’s revival, including Naoshima, Inujima, Teshima and Momoshima.

-Although the tour includes exploration of some of Japan’s more remote islands, each night we stay mostly in comfortable urban hotels with one experience in traditional accommodation with onsen hot spring baths.
-Walking is approximately 3–7km (1.9–4.5 miles) each day and can be accomplished by the most leisurely walker.
+Although the tour includes exploration of some of Japan’s more remote islands, each night we stay mostly in comfortable hotels, one with onsen hot spring baths.
 Walking will include some short inclines, usually over steps that can be completed at an easy pace.
 Walk Japan provides tour participants with easily followed, detailed instructions on how to join the tour.

 Meals: Dinner provided.